Looking for something different

 In the state of California your child can be exempt from public school if they meet with a certificated teacher for 3 hours a day, 175 days a year according to CA Dept of Education code 48224.
 This is the same number of days required for public and private school although there is no reporting required for this option.

-My vision is to create a group of approximately 10 children, most likely grades K-2, teaching them all the standards and subjects that are required in a cozy home environment.
+My homeschool consists of two sessions (morning 8:30-11:30 and afternoon 11:45-2:45) with 12 children enrolled in each session.
+They will be taught all the standards and subjects that are required in a cozy home environment.
 Some of it will look very much like a classroom with things like morning calendar, sharing, field trips, dress-up days, awards, and first day photos.
 Some of it will look different with things like cooking classes, gardening, & art.
+My living room has been transformed into a classroom with tables, chairs, white board and more.

 The children will be able to experience the social aspect of school on a smaller scale.
 They will practice sharing, taking turns, caring for others, and other important interpersonal skills.